SaiKiranReddyK28/Emotion-based-music-recommendation-system/.github/ISSUE_TEMPLATE/custom.md

 - [ ] Validate that the integration is seamless without data loss or latency.

 ### 📋 Steps for Integration
-1. **API Deployment**: Deploy the trained model to a Flask endpoint.
-2. **Test with Dummy Data**: Use sample images to verify the response and accuracy.
+1. **Test with Dummy Data**: Use sample images to verify the response and accuracy.
-3. **Monitor Performance**: Track response time and ensure optimal performance for real-time detection.

 ---